-In 2019, Gartner published the Magic Quadrant for Multiexperience Development Platforms.
-Many vendors listed in this Magic Quadrant are traditionally mobile application development platforms that have extended their use cases and offering to meet evolving business’ needs.
+A few months ago, Gartner published the Magic Quadrant for Multiexperience Development Platforms 2021.
+Many vendors listed in this Magic Quadrant are traditionally mobile application development platforms that have extended their use cases and offering to meet evolving business needs.
 This includes capabilities to develop:

 Choosing the Right Multiexperience Development Platform

 If you’re considering multiexperience development platforms for your business needs and customer demands, Gartner’s Magic Quadrant for Multiexperience Development Platforms is the perfect place to learn more.
-And to discover what users have to say about the leading MXDPs, complement your research with Gartner Peer Insights ‘Voice of the Customer’: Multiexperience Development Platforms.
+You can also read my article about how to choose the right MXDP.